 A local worker said: “I am presently in contact with the chairman of the Chibok Parent’s Committee.
 The girls are still missing.
 There is no information of escapes.
 They are still in the hands of the abductors.
 People are coming up with false stories, but the truth is the girls are still missing.

-The number of Internally Displaced Persons (IDPs) in northern Nigeria has hit the 1.5 million mark due to the ongoing insurgency of Boko Haram, the United Nations agency for refugees (UNHCR) reports.
+The number of Internally Displaced Persons (IDPs) in northern Nigeria has hit the 1.5 million mark due to the ongoing insurgency of an extremist group that is located primarily in Northern Nigeria More, the United Nations agency for refugees (UNHCR) reports.

 Nigeria is ranked No. 10 on the Open Doors 2015 World Watch List of the worst persecutors of Christians.
 Last year a total of 2,484 Christians were martyred in Nigeria, the highest total of any country in the world.